[A fragrant aroma]

-Back in school, it always bothered me when someone assumed my full name was Christina.
-My birth certificate, however, does in fact read Tina, not Christina as most mistakenly assume.
-This always frustrated me and I would quickly correct them when they asked–that is to say, it bothered me until later in life.
-Many years after I became a Christian, I’d grown curious about the meaning behind my own name, and I sought to find the answer.
+Back in school, it always bothered me when someone assumed that my full name was Christina.
+My birth certificate, however, does read Tina, not Christina as most mistakenly assume.
+This always frustrated me and I would quickly correct them when they asked—that is to say, it bothered me until later in life.
+Many years after I became a Christian, I’d grown curious about the meaning behind my own name, and began seeking to find the answer.

 The first time I did my research, what I came up with was this: Tina on it’s own holds no real significants.
 (At least at the time I originally searched for it I couldn’t find that meaning.)
 Because of this, I had to associate my name with it’s English origin.
 (My own ancestry.)
 I had to concede that my name was a derivative of the name I had always denied, and even resented.
 However, I also was soon overjoyed to find that Christina in fact means Christian.
 (In other words, follower of Christ.)